hklchung/GAN-GenerativeAdversarialNetwork/README.md

 5. Train the GAN
 6. Export a result .gif file

-We will also explore extensions of the foundational GANs with variants such as CGAN, InfoGAN and CycleGAN where due to resource limitations, we will run with the MNIST dataset to produce results that are less demanding on the hardware.
+I will also explore extensions of the foundational GANs with variants such as CGAN, InfoGAN and CycleGAN where due to resource limitations, I will run with the MNIST dataset to produce results that are less demanding on the hardware.

 <!-- DCGAN -->
 ### DCGAN